kernelschmelze/inbox/README.md

 # inbox

-Inbox is a simple upload server with [Pushover](https://pushover.net/) notification.
+Inbox is a simple upload server with [Pushover](https://pushover.net/) notification for messages or small files.

 ``` bash
 echo "Hallo Freund" | \